 The most common audit tool used is in the form of a checklist.
 However, a checklist should not be a list of questions to be answered during the compliance audit or inspection.
 It should be seen as a prompt as to the areas that require review during the audit or inspection.

-How to put together a audit or inspection checklist
+How to make an audit checklist

 - Get a copy of the rules or law to which you will be determining compliance.